kadessovb02/kadessovb02_data_analysis/README.md

 # kadessovb02_python_files
-1.cpp = Find the **MAXIMUM**, **MINIMUM** and **AVERAGE** value for 100 random numbers

-2.py = REPRESENT 2020 USDCNY exchange rates as a **GRAPH**

-3.py = Values of the 2 task, find the MAXIMUM, MINIMUM and AVERAGE rate for the considered period.

-4.py = AVERAGE rates of the currencies for each month and display the results in the form of bars
+1-4 = MAXIMUM, MINIMUM, AVERAGE rates, GRAPH representation of the currencies for each month and display the results in the form of bars

 5.py = Compute parameters a and b of **LINEAR REGRESSION**, which best approximates the graphs of the exchange rates by the formula